remblock/REMChain-Mainnet-Setup/README.md

 remcli system claimrewards YOURACCOUNTNAME -p YOURACCOUNTNAME@claim
 ```

-> This command line is used for claiming your rewards, make sure that your wallet is unlocked before claiming your rewards.
+> This command line is used for claiming your rewards, make sure that your wallet is unlocked before making a claim.

 ```
 remcli system voteproducer prods YOURACCOUNTNAME BP_ACCOUNT_NAME1 BP_ACCOUNCT_NAME2 -p YOURACCOUNTNAME@vote
 ```

-> This command line is used for voting for more block producers.
+> This command line is used for voting for multiple block producers.

 ```
 remcli system voteproducer approve BPACCOUNTNAME -p YOURACCOUNTNAME@vote